sss2482/ICND/README.md

 # ICND Package

-This repository contains the ICND package with various experimentation scripts for \[briefly describe purpose, e.g., data analysis, machine learning, etc.\].
+This repository contains the ICND package with various experimentation scripts for running simulations of Competitive Network Diffusion with or without Intervention.

 ## Cloning the Repository